 We put together a list of our running ride or dies.
 These are all suggested to make running as enjoyable as possible.
 But remember, no two runners are the same.
 So you do you, girl!
-Plus, you can check out our RUNNING GEAR PAGE to easily shop our fave brands.

 RUNNING SNEAKERS (1-2 pairs)

 This is hands down the most important purchase you will make.
 Like, ever.
 Okay, maybe not ever, but still very important.
 We recommend getting fitted at a local running store (like this, this, or this).
 We also suggest rotating through two pairs so your sneakers can regain full support and last longer.
 Usually sneakers last between 400 - 600 miles so make sure you are getting new sneakers once yours are won out and not trying to run on old sneakers.

 SUPPORTIVE SPORTS BRA

 A supportive and comfortable sports bra is a must, regardless of your cup size.
 You should have a few trustworthy sports bras that you can cycle through during workouts to keep your girls in place.
-We love these and these, but feel free to use what works best for you.
+We love these, these and these, but feel free to use what works best for you.